Skip Navigation Website Accessibility

 I help sewing machine owners get the most out of their machine so that they can use it with confidence and increased creativity.

 Hi!
 I'm Amy Johnson and I was once right in your shoes.
 I bought my first big Janome machine from the sweetest gentleman, a Janome dealer who was in his mid-eighties.
-He was a well-respected man in the community and in regards to machine repair, but he didn't actually sew or have anyone to do machine instruction beyond how to thread it.
+He was a well-respected man in the community and in regards to machine repair, but he didn't really sew or have anyone to do machine instruction beyond how to thread it.

 I was on my own and did the best I could with the manual.
 Being pretty much self taught, I tried a few things out on my Janome 6600 that wasn't quite meant for my machine...in particular, a ruler foot made for a frame-mounted machine.
 That got my blog and YouTube videos some serious attention.
-Eventually, I became an instructor for Craftsy, and the next thing you know, I became a Janome dealer when my Janome dealer retired.

-My mechanically-inclined husband Eric became my Janome certified machine tech and has built quite a reputation for solving machine issues and keeping machines of all kinds running smoothly.
+and has built quite a reputation for solving machine issues and keeping machines of all kinds running smoothly.

 craftsy Bluprint behind the scenes